context-space/context-space/web/content/blogs/why-tool-first.md

 ---
 id: why-tool-first
-title: Beyond the Black Box: Why We Built Context Space as a Tool-First Infrastructure
+title: "Beyond the Black Box: Why We Built Context Space as a Tool-First Infrastructure"
-description: Current AI agents operate like a black box.
-We believe the future is 'Tool-First'—transforming complex capabilities like memory and orchestration into standard, observable tools to build truly robust and controllable AI.
+description: "Current AI agents operate like a black box.
+We believe the future is 'Tool-First'—transforming complex capabilities like memory and orchestration into standard, observable tools to build truly robust and controllable AI."
 publishedAt: 2025-07-18
 category: Context Engineering
 author: Context Space Team